 (By the way, a glitch I discovered in this room, possibly a consequence of the pinball machine’s physics.
 If you defeat enemies in the hall leading to the pinball machine, they might drop D-Link upgrade stars just like any other enemies.
 The thing is, the stars never fall to the ground in this room, which caused me to lose one at least once because I killed an enemy too high in the air for me to retrieve the star!)

 One of the prizes available from the pinball machine is the absurd “Break Time” Command, which causes your character to – I’m not kidding – start break dancing as an attack.
 The game even gives each character their own set of moves.
 This must have been someone’s baby because it evolved into a new bonus available in Final Mix, but we’ll talk about that further down the line.
 Frankly, the new feature from FM makes Break Time feel a little redundant, but what can you do?

-After leaving through the exit door, one finds themselves outside on the street – specifically, in the room just outside Terra’s minigame.
+After leaving through the exit door, one finds themselves outside on the street, specifically, in the room just outside Terra’s minigame.
 There, they can spot a far-away prize, with the strong implication that they should use mobility upgrades to get from here to there – god forbid you fall down and have to start back in the underground!
 For some characters, this is easier done, and it’s clear that the game didn’t expect you to be able to get Ven to the other side without a later mobility upgrade.
 The trouble is… you to totally can sequence break your way up there, thanks to Dash attacks in your command deck.
-To make matters worse, Ven’s prize is isn’t some small prize but an upgrade of the mobility upgrade you were supposed to use to get to this platform in the first place, meaning you can grab it right now to sequence break even further!
+To make matters worse, Ven’s prize is isn’t some small prize, but an upgraded version of the very mobility upgrade you were supposed to use to get to this platform in the first place, meaning you can grab it right now to sequence break even further!